jaredpar/csharplang/proposals/low-level-struct-improvements.md

 not be allowed.
 In the future if it becomes easy to [declare locals](https://github.com/dotnet/csharplang/discussions/1130) that have *safe-to-escape* scopes which are not outside the current method then this should be reconsidered.

+This means though that `ref` fields are effectively `ref readonly`.
+While this declaration of `ref readonly` fields is allowed by this design it is still optional because there are future avenues available where we could expand the scenarios in which they are assigned.

 A `ref` field will be emitted into metadata using the `ELEMENT_TYPE_BYREF` signature.
 This is no different than how we emit `ref` locals or `ref`